Howdy! My name is John Salt - the funny face behind this website.

 LiPo battery technology is another big one!
 Not only has it made micro helicopters possible, LiPo's are giving us more power to weight ratios than ever thought possible on our big birds.

-With all that advancement however - the same exact principles and physics of RC helicopter flight remain, and are just as important to understand today as they were 30 years ago.
+With all that advancement however - the same exact principles and physics of RC helicopter flight remain, and are just as important to appreciate and understand today as they were 30 years ago.

 I am by no means a 3D hotshot RC heli pilot.
 I am more of a sport flier and enjoy simple F3C aerobatics.